How is the study performed?

 The minimal number of sensors used during an HST limits home sleep testing to only be able to diagnose sleep apnea, while in-lab tests are able to identify and diagnose most sleeping disorders.
 Additionally the lack of a trained sleep technologist during home testing who, among other responsibilities, is able to recognize when a sensor has come off during the night and replace it while the patients sleeps, allows a greater potential for inaccurate tests and misdiagnosis.

 PAP ADAPT – The newly developed United Sleep Diagnostics PAP ADAPT!
 Program is designed to assess and alleviate physical and emotional barriers to effective use of CPAP.
-PAP ADAPT! is a daytime program lasting from 2-5 hours which includes, a nap of 1 to 2 hours, hands on coaching (delivered by specially trained sleep technicians under the supervision of a physician) and same day feedback for your patient regarding the issues preventing CPAP compliance.
+PAP ADAPT! is a daytime program lasting from 2-5 hours which includes, a nap of 1 to 2 hours, hands on coaching (delivered by specially trained sleep technicians under the supervision of a physician) and same day feedback regarding the issues interfering with CPAP adherence.
 We will follow up with you to let you know the results of the patient’s progress in the PAP ADAPT! program.

 For information or to schedule an appointment, call 516-218-9097